 Trichoderma is a fungal group which contains a wealth of species used as commercial biopesticides.
-It is one of the most commonly used microbial biopesticides, with nearly 200 commercial products in the Americas, Europe, Asia and Africa.
+Nearly 200 commercial products in the Americas, Europe, Asia, and Africa use it as one of the most commonly employed microbial biopesticides.
 However, its use is much greater than the commercial sector with many local informal production facilities producing Trichoderma at a farm or community level.

 Why is Trichoderma so successful?